 RubyMine suggests the following types of projects:

-Create a plain Ruby project as described in the section Creating Empty Project.
+Create a plain Ruby project as described in the Creating and running your first Ruby project section.

-Create a Rails application as described in the section Creating Rails-Based Projects.
+Create a Rails application as described in the Creating and running your first Rails application topic.

-- Gem application project for developing, building and pushing gems to github.
+Gem application project for developing, building and pushing gems to github.
 This project type provides the necessary infrastructure and artifacts, required for creating gems.
-Refer to the section Creating Gem Project for details.

 For the client-side applications, RubyMine creates specific infrastructure, with the required files and directories.